splintered-reality/py_trees_ros/README.md

 # Py Trees for ROS

-## About

 Behaviours, trees and utilities that extend py_trees for use with ROS.

+## Documentation

-Refer to the sphinx documentation for [py_trees](http://py-trees.readthedocs.io/en/devel/) as a primer and reference on behaviour trees & [py_trees_ros](https://stonier.github.io/py_trees_ros/) for tutorials on getting started with behaviour trees in ROS.
+Refer to the sphinx docs for [py_trees](http://py-trees.readthedocs.io/en/devel/) as a primer and reference on behaviour trees & [py_trees_ros](https://stonier.github.io/py_trees_ros/) for tutorials on getting started with behaviour trees in ROS.

 ## The ROS Py Trees Packages